Intensive therapy programmes

 Speech and language therapy will be individualised to the individual’s specific needs and abilities.

-Speech and language therapy for speech sound disorder may include some or all of the following:
+Speech and language therapy for speech sound disorder may include assessments, reports, reviews, therapy programmes, training, groups, advice and education.

 An initial assessment will be carried out by one of our speech and language therapists.
 This will highlight any worries and difficulties concerning communication and speech.
 It will also provide a chance for you to share any concerns you may have, and allow you to discuss what you would like to work on and improve in therapy.